9 Easy ways to boost and improve your mood

 Music is incredibly therapeutic, and a well-known, well-studied mood booster.
 Find a pre-made playlist, or take a few minutes to assemble one with your favorite songs that put a smile on your face.
 Hit play, and let tension melt away.
 Sing along, smile, and immerse yourself in the rhythm.
 Bonus points if you dance — dance is another powerful remedy for depressive and anxious feelings.

 Humans are social creatures, and connecting with fellow humans is vital to our mental and emotional wellbeing.
-Call up your funniest, most optimistic and supportive friend and get a dose of human sunshine.
+If you can’t meet up in person, call up your funniest, most optimistic and supportive friend and get a dose of human sunshine.
 Seeing a loved one’s face via video can go a step beyond a standard phone call.

 It’s worth noting that choosing the right person is important — this needs to be your decidedly feel-good friend or family member, with whom you feel emotionally safe.
 In other words, a critical parent, judgmental friend, or anyone in your life who errs on the cynical side isn’t the person for the job at the moment.